 There are several types of pathogens that are responsible for various plant diseases.
 A brief description of each type is given below following their examples.

 - Microorganisms: Fungi, bacteria, virus, protozoa, viroids, mycoplasma, flagellates, algae, rickettsia, slime molds etc.

 - Animals: Mammals, insects, mites, slugs, snails, nematodes, ants, moths, beetles, aphids, butterfly etc.

 - Higher plants: Parasitic angiosperms (Cuscuta reflexa), competitors (weeds such as Lantana Camara)

 Virus can be defined as-

-A virus is an infectious agent that is smaller than the smallest Bacterium which is consist of a nucleic acid particle sorrounded by a protein coat and can only replicate inside a living cell.
+A virus is an infectious agent that is smaller than the smallest Bacterium which is consists of a nucleic acid particle surrounded by a protein coat and can only replicate inside a living cell.